ziqch/react-native-rich-editor/docs/Guide.md

 In this example, the content will be "Hollow **World!**"(the "**World!**" is bold).

-Don't forget the `width` and `height`, the Editor need known the size of its container, so it can handle scroll.
+Don't forget the `width` and `height`, the Editor need know the size of its container, so it can handle scroll.

 ```tsx